Gin-Quin/Fa/documentation/tour-of-fa/types/collections/maps.md

 # Maps

-Maps are containers that associate keys with values.
+Maps are collections that associate keys with values.
 They can be mutable or immutable.

 ```ts
 myMap = Map(String, Integer) {